 1. What is a Capture Ratio?

 Capture ratios have an analytical structure which indicates the intrinsic strength of a mutual fund to face market turbulence.
 It reveals such information which trailing returns are unable to disclose.
-As you know that volatility lies at the core of all kinds of investment havens.
+Volatility is a part of every securities investment.
 Especially when it comes to equity as an asset class, market fluctuations can be a boon as well as a bane.
-A conservative investor may get nightmare thinking about losses caused due to volatility.
+A conservative investor may not invest in equities if he or she is not ready to bear the risk of volatility.
 Conversely, an aggressive investor may find it helpful in price discovery of his investment.

-Capture ratio, thus, enables to break down the complex annualized returns to show outperformance/underperformance of the fund during a market rally/slump.
-Such performance is shown with respect to a broad-based benchmark like Nifty or Sensex.
+Capture ratio, thus, enables to break down the complex annualised returns to show outperformance/underperformance of the fund during a market rally/slump.
+Such performance is shown against a broad-based benchmark such as the NSE Nifty 50 or S&P BSE Sensex.
 It shows the attitude of the fund manager towards risk.
-It also highlights his capacity to render higher risk-adjusted returns.
+It also highlights his or her capacity to generate higher risk-adjusted returns.
 Capture ratios are expressed in percentage.
-You may find capture ratio for the period one/three/five/ten/fifteen years in fact sheet of the fund.
+You may find the capture ratio for the period one/three/five/ten/fifteen years in the fact sheet of the fund.

 2. Types of Capture Ratios

-Capture ratios facilitate in analyzing the performance of the fund managers and allow for choosing the superior performers over the inferior ones.
-Capture ratios are broadly of two types i.e. upside capture ratio and downside capture ratio.
+Capture ratios facilitate in analysing the performance of the fund managers and allow for choosing the superior performers over the inferior ones.
+Capture ratios are of two types; upside capture ratio and downside capture ratio.

 a.
 Upside Capture Ratio

-The upside capture ratio is used to analyze the performance of a fund manager during bull runs i.e. when the benchmark had risen.
+The upside capture ratio is used to analyse the performance of a fund manager during bull runs, i.e. when the benchmark had risen.
 The ratio is expressed in percentage.
 It is calculated by dividing fund returns by the benchmark returns during an upmarket period.
 The formula is given below: